sunnyfloyd/master-notes/python/django/django.md

 ```

 - The ```include()``` function allows referencing other URLconfs.
 Whenever Django encounters ```include()```, it chops off whatever part of the URL matched up to that point and sends the remaining string to the included URLconf for further processing.

+## Useful Commands

+- `check` - checks that your project is in good shape.

+- `dbshell` - starts DB shell (when PostgreSQL is used it starts psql).

+- `showmigrations` - shows all of the migrations for the project with the indication whether given migration has been applied or not.

+- `sqlmigrate` - shows you what SQL statements Django would run for an individual migration file.

+- `squashmigrations` - allows to squash multiple migrations into a single migration file.

+- `shell_plus` - like the regular shell, but the command will import all your models automatically.

+- `graph_models` (requires additional setup) - provides graphical information about the structure of DB with models and their relations.

 ## Models